emilienaufauvre/Java-RMI-Chat/README.md

 * Server logs indicate connections/disconnections.

-* The server will load messages from last sessions on launch, and will save them all on exit (by using a file in `$HOME/.superchat/`).
+* The server will load messages from last sessions on launch, and will save them all on exit (by using the file `$HOME/.superchat/history` on the host).

 ### Implementation:

-* The `Linker` class:
+* The `Linker` class/interface:

+	* Created in the `Server`, and added in the _RMI register_ once.

-	* Identify the clients each pseudo is unique (among the connected users) and is stored here.
+	* Identifies the clients; each pseudo is unique (among the connected users) and is stored here to ensure this uniqueness.

 	* Every message sent is stored here.
-This allows to have the same date/ time source for every client, and the server to retrieve every message when exiting.
+This allows to have the same source for the date/time (which is associated to the messages) for every client (a client could use the chat in Colombia while another in Japan, this would result in a synchronicity problem at the time level if the time source was not the same).
+	  Also the messages are stored here from the `history` file on server start, and retrieved to be saved by the server when exiting.

-* The `Client` class:
+* The `Client` class/interface:

+	* Created in the `Application`, and added in the _RMI register_ for every user.

-	* Save states (pseudo and messages) on the server with the `Connector`.
+	* Saves states (pseudo and messages) on the server side by using the `Linker`.

-	* Communicate with other clients by saving itself in the _RMI register_ (each `Client` will send a message/notify connection/notify disconnection to others by fetching all the clients in the register, and sending them the message).
+	* Communicates with other clients by saving itself in the _RMI register_.
+      Thus each `Client` will send a message/notify connection/notify disconnection to others by fetching all the clients in the register, and sending them the message.
+To do this clients are registered in the _RMI register_ with an URI containing their pseudo (which is unique).

 * The `Application` class:

 	* The _GUI_ binded with a `Client`; the one launched by an user.

+	* Informs the `Client` of the user's inputs so that it can act on them.

 * The `Server` class:

-	* Create the _RMI register_ and _Connector_.
+	* Creates the _RMI register_ and `Linker`; needs to be launched only once, before executing any `Application`.

+	* Retrieves/Saves the message history on launch/exit, in the
+	  `$HOME/.superchat/history` file on the host.

+### Possible improvements

+* For security issues, the URI associated to a Client could be improved, and each pseudo associated to a password.

-	* Retrieve/Save the message history on launch/exit.
+* For backup issues, the message history file should not be stored on the host, but on the client side.

+* For performance issues, limitations should be added (maximum number of clients, maximum length of messages, etc.), and recovery algorithms should be optimized.

+* For ethical issues, the chat itself should not be used this way, because it implies a centralization of user data (names, messages, and metadata).

 ## Instructions